 Variable frequency drives (VFDs) are becoming increasingly popular due to the operating efficiency they offer.
 However, variable frequency drives can create undesirable harmonic effects if not properly supplied.
-If these effects are left unchecked, they can interfere with neighboring equipment, reducing its productive life or even damaging it.
+If these effects are left unchecked, they can interfere with neighboring equipment, reducing their productive life or even damaging it.
 They may also negatively impact your utility provider’s power quality, resulting in penalties.
 Passive harmonic filters can help, but they tend to reduce effectiveness at loads less than 100%, those offsetting one of the advantages of using a VFD.
 Adaptive passive technology, on the other hand, maintains strong harmonic filtering performance across a wide range of loads.

 Understanding Harmonic Effects